rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 #### The Uncertainty

-In October 2021, organizers of Kolhapur Tri revised the Race Date to 30th Jan ‘22.
-Then Covid Third wave started.
-All facilities were shut down again, all races got moved.
+After multiple deferrals, In Oct ‘21 Organizers announced 30th Jan ‘22 as the race date.
+But then, in December, the third wave of Covid started.
+Immediately, lockdown was enforced, all races got moved.

-For Kolhapur Tri, Organizers were working.
-Constant updates were being sent - discussions on with the race authorities.
+For Kolhapur Tri, Organizers were still working to make this happen.
+Constant updates were being sent - they were in discussions with the race authorities.

-Finally, on 19th Jan morning, 11 days before the scheduled race, Vaibhav confirmed - RACE IS ON!!
-They got go ahead!!
+Finally, on 19th Jan morning, 11 days before the scheduled race, Vaibhav confirmed - **RACE IS ON**!!
+They got the go ahead!!
 Wow!!
-Lot of strings must have been pulled to make this happen.
+I wonder what went behind the scenes :smile:

 #### New Bike Bag and Packing Struggle

-Wasting no time, I booked my flight to Pune for 27th Jan.
+As soon as race was confirmed, I booked my flight to Pune for 27th Jan.

 I kept entire 26th Jan for the packing.
 Any triathlete will tell you, Race packing is itself a big task.
 First you’ve to pack for 3 disciplines - Swim, Bike and Run.
-Bike itself is a big task, as it has to be taken on the flight.
+Biggest challenge is Bike, as it has to be taken in cab, onwards on flight and again on cab/car.
+So it needs to be packed really well.
 I had bought a new compact cycling bag - [Orucase B2](https://www.orucase.com/products/b2).
-Made for convenient airport and city transfer of the bike, it is an amazing compact bag.
+This compact bag is designed for for convenient airport and city transfer of the bike.
 But this compactness comes with a cost - cycle needs to be unassembled completely.
 And 26th Jan being National Holiday, all shops were closed.
 Thankfully, YouTube came to the rescue and I managed to get it done.

 #### Delhi, Pune, Kolhapur

-Delhi to Pune Flight was uneventful.
-It was AirIndia flight.
-Incidentally, 27th Jan was the first day Tata took handover of AirIndia.
-There was a bit of chaos at the check-in counter, but nothing major.
+After an uneventful flight from Delhi to Pune, I landed safely in Pune with my bag.
 Orucase proved to be a great choice as bike bag.
 The bag is very compact and it has small wheels.
 It was very easy to handle as solo traveller.
 And there is lot of cushion in the bag, so it keeps frame and other components safe.
 No doubt, this bag will see lot of races with me in upcoming months.

-Reaching Pune, Sujoy and Alok picked me to Airport and dropped me at Maitreyi’s place.
-27th was spent getting bike assembled, doing a small swim in freezing Law School Swimming pool
+Sujoy and Alok picked me from Pune Airport and dropped me at Maitreyi’s place.
+Maitreyi and I spent remaining day in getting the bike assembled and then a small swim in freezing Law School Swimming pool.

-On 28th Morning, From Pune, we drove to Kolhapur.
-Pune is connected to Kolhapur by National Highway.
+On 28th Morning, we drove from Pune to Kolhapur.
+The route was completely on Maharashtra - Goa National Highway.
 It is 240km, smooth highway.
 Took about 3.5 hours to reach.